 “I joined Wildlife SOS around 6 years ago because I love animals, especially elephants.
 It deeply disturbs me that these beautiful animals have to suffer in such a way at the hands of humans, when we should be treating them with love and respect.”

-“Chanchal is very mischievous!
-She always runs from one corner of her enclosure to another, when she sees me carrying fodder to fill her pipe-feeders with, she barely ever lets me keep the fodder in place and ends up snatching it from my hands directly – She even playfully bullies her friends Bijli and Laxmi, and I know it is very hard for people to believe because Chanchal looks so calm but she is very clever.”
+“Chanchal loves to walk around, from one corner of her enclosure to another.
+When she sees me carrying fodder to fill her pipe-feeders with, she barely ever lets me keep the fodder in place and ends up snatching it from my hands directly.
+She even playfully bullies her friends Bijli and Laxmi.”

 “I do agree that Chanchal does her best to guide and lead Bijli and Laxmi, but she herself follows no rules.
 She is always the first one to enter the pool and splash around in it!
-As soon as she realises that Bijli is approaching the pool, she will pretend to nap so that Bijli does not get a chance to enter the pool.
-Even when I call out to her, she will not respond, she is very pampered!”
+As soon as she realises that Bijli is approaching the pool, she will pretend to nap so that Bijli does not get a chance to enter the pool.”

 Chanchal was a begging elephant who survived a tragic truck collision that left her entire body covered in wounds and abscesses.
 She displayed aggressive stereotypic behaviour and was extremely anxious and wary of her surroundings during the first few months at the centre.
 She survived with her strength and will power along with the constant love and care by our team of veterinarians and her keeper!